fabiosenracorrea/Trybe/13_REACT_LIFECYCLE_AND_ROUTING/Project_01_CRUD_Movie_Cards/readme.md

 Obviously it takes more CSS to style the cards themselves, but this small setting pretty much kills it.

-Because there could be different states responsible for filtering ALL movies, it was decided that applying 3 instances of pretty straight forward '.filter' calls would be the cleanest way to achieve this goal.
-Any particular feedback on this logic would be awesome, tho.

 ###### Feedback

 As always, any feedback or suggestion is welcomed.